 Living close to wildlife was part of Will’s getaway plan, but he was having difficulty finding a lender with the expertise to finance large amounts of recreational acreage.
 Referred to GreenStone Farm Credit Services, Will and Nancy met with Senior Financial Services Officer Kim Cool.

-“Our loan situation was complicated by several factors,” Will admits.
+“Our loan situation was complicated by several factors,” Will says.
 “There was an old house on the property, the drivable access wasn’t deeded, and we added some family members to the initial purchase.
 We worked through the hiccups with Kim and the GreenStone process went very smoothly.”

 Kim Cool agrees.
 “This loan application process was challenging for sure -- although, I do love this sort of challenge as it tends to push me into some critical thinking and always teaches me something new.”
 Kim appreciates Heidens’ patience, and the collaboration between the credit and appraisal teams at GreenStone’s Cadillac branch that ensured the smooth loan delivery.